asanzribas/Customer-Segmentation-and-Churn-Prediction/README.md

 1) Statistical Evaluation

-We plotted Precision-Recall curves for each optimised model within the testing data.
+We plotted Precision-Recall (PR) curves for each optimised model within the testing data.
 These curves effectively visualise the trade-off between precision and recall for different models.
 Precision measures how many customers predicted to churn genuinely churned whereas Recall measures how many churned customers were accurately identified among all the churned customers.
+PR curves are useful in evaluating machine learning models, especially in scenarios where the class distribution is imbalanced, as it is in this case where one class (loyal customers) significantly outnumbers the other (churned customers).

 ![image](https://github.com/asanzribas/Customer-Segmentation-and-Churn-Prediction/assets/143028834/593ccee3-dceb-445d-8233-4b203ab5715b)

+PR curves help in selecting an appropriate decision threshold based on the specific needs of an application.
 The primary goal in churn prediction is to identify customers who are actually at risk of churning.
 Maximising recall ensures that you capture as many true positives (actual churners) as possible.
-This is crucial for implementing effective retention strategies and preventing customer attrition.
+This is crucial for implementing effective retention strategies and preventing customer churn.

 While recall is important, precision should not be completely ignored.
 Precision is crucial for resource efficiency.
 In a telecommunications context, a false positive may lead to unnecessary and potentially costly retention efforts.
 Furthermore, incorrectly targeting non-churning customers as potential churners can lead to customer frustration and dissatisfaction.